-Literally, volumes of books have been written on this topic explaining and defining what constitutes creative work that cannot be done on the Sabbath.
+Literally, volumes of books have been written on this topic explaining and defining what constitutes as creative work that cannot be done on the Sabbath.
 Some examples include cooking, building, and working the land.
 It's important to understand that these prohibitions were instituted not to limit us, but to allow us to rise above our everyday lives.

-Aside from activities we don't do on the Sabbath, there are many rituals and customs that accompany us through the Sabbath from beginning until the end.
+Aside from the things we don't do on the Sabbath, there are many rituals and customs that accompany us through the Sabbath from beginning until the end.
 These activities actually begin before the Sabbath.
 We buy food and prepare festive meals during the days leading up to Friday night.
 Many Jewish women make their own challah bread, the special bread eaten on Shabbat, or otherwise buy several loaves.
+Learn more about the significance of challah with our Limmud study here.

-It is customary to invite guests or extended family to share our meals.
+It is customary to invite guests or extended family to

+share our meals.
 On Friday afternoon, the house is cleaned, the table is beautifully set, and family members wash and dress in their finest clothing.
 The Sabbath begins at sunset when the woman of the home lights the Shabbat candles and recites the traditional blessings to usher in Shabbat.

 Once the Sabbath has begun, we go to the evening prayer service at the synagogue where we sing psalms and songs welcoming the Sabbath, referred to as "the bride."
 Once the service has concluded, we begin the Sabbath meal.
 The meal begins with traditional songs, blessing our children, reciting the Kiddush (blessings over wine), and eating the special Sabbath bread, challah.
+The meal is enjoyed and usually concludes with more singing and the Grace after Meals.

 In some families, the husband recites Proverbs 31 to honor his wife as an eishet chayil, or woman of valor.
-To learn more about this time-honored tradition and the characteristics of an eishet chayil, order our free devotional resource, A Woman of Valor at ifcj.org/womanofvalor.
+To learn more about this time-honored tradition and the characteristics of an eishet chayil, order our free devotional resource, A Woman of Valor, here.